hanyangl5/antumbra/docs/designs/02gal/gal.md

-the gal layer aims to provide a wrapper of the multiple graphics api stateless gal interface
+the gal layer aims to provide a wrapper of the multiple graphics api with stateless interface